FAQ: Disability Retirement

 Are there circumstances where a finding of compensability under Workers’ Compensation by the NH Department of Labor would be required before NHRS may process a benefit?

-Generally, to qualify for Accidental Disability Retirement, the incapacity must first be found compensable by the employer’s insurance carrier or NH Department of Labor.
+Generally, to qualify for Accidental Disability Retirement, incapacity must first be found compensable by the employer’s insurance carrier or NH Department of Labor.

 Application Process